apache/pdfbox-docs/content/2.0/migration.md

 ~~~

 ### Interactive Forms
-Large parts of the support for interactive forms (AcroForms) has been rewritten.
+Large parts of the support for interactive forms (AcroForms) have been rewritten.
 The most notable change from 1.8.x is that
 there is a clear distinction between fields and the annotations representing them visually.
 Intermediate nodes in a field
 tree are now represented by the `PDNonTerminalField` class.